This post may contain affiliate links from which i can earn a commission

 Back in the “olden days”, as my two verbal terrorist teenagers put it, I used to do the 40 Hour Famine to raise awareness and donations for refugees and displaced people around the world.
 Intermittent fasting is nothing that extreme so if I can do 40 I can do 14 or even 16 hours and I am sure, with a little practice, so can you.

-Menopause bloating and weight gain can also be due to poor dietary habits.
+Menopause related weight gain and bloating can also be due to poor dietary habits.
 If nothing is done to improve your diet you are at risk of serious health issues.

-These are some of the foods that can contribute to bloating and weight gain:
+These are some of the foods that can contribute to bloating and gaining weight:

 - Fizzy drinks.